Ministry, Church and Society "Lab reports"

 Writing

-something about your attendance at an SNU chapel or a dorm Bible
+something about your attendance at an SNU chapel or on-campus Bible

-study did not fulfill the objectives of this assignment.
-This assignment had to reflect your
+study does not fulfill the objectives of this assignment.
+This assignment must reflect your

 Starter questions